mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 				continue;
 ```

 Now let's move to the image processing part.
-We now that there is an image or a _source_ for the setup (or channel) and time-point we requested.
+We know that there is an image or a _source_ for the setup (or channel) and time-point we request.
 This source has possibly several resolution levels, as explained in the part A of the documentation.
 And for your own real detector, it might be very interesting to work on a lower resolution (higher level).
 Check the [DogDetectorOp](https://github.com/mastodon-sc/mastodon-tracking/blob/master/src/main/java/org/mastodon/tracking/detection/DoGDetectorOp.java) code for instance.